-The growth in the Bank's assets and loan portfolio over the past several years is due in large part to the rapid growth of the Qatar economy and the economies of the GCC countries where the Bank operates, although GCC economic growth has slowed since 2014 due to global economic conditions and declining oil prices.
+The growth in the Bank's assets and loan portfolio over the past several years is due in large part to the rapid growth of the Qatar economy and the economies of the GCC countries where the Bank operates, although GCC economic growth has slowed since 2014 due to global economic conditions.

-The economies of Qatar and the GCC countries are dependent on oil and gas and related industries, as well as the prices and quantities of these commodities, and oil prices have experienced a major decline since 2018.
+The economies of Qatar and the GCC countries are dependent on oil and gas and related industries, as well as the prices and quantities of these commodities, and oil prices experienced a major decline from 2018 until the middle of 2020.
 The Government of Qatar has relied upon revenues from oil and liquified natural gas ("LNG") to finance its economic development and infrastructure projects.
 If current political tensions prevail and cause economic conditions to deteriorate, this may cause delays in key projects as a result of the decrease in the availability of credit, and the Government may need to draw on its sovereign wealth fund in order to finance these projects.

-A continued price deterioration or high volatility in international prices for oil and gas products in the future could adversely affect the Government's balance of payments, development strategy or its ability to continue both to finance internal development projects and to provide liquidity and support to its commercial banking and real estate sectors.
+A price deterioration or high volatility in international prices for oil and gas products in the future could adversely affect the Government's balance of payments, development strategy or its ability to continue both to finance internal development projects and to provide liquidity and support to its commercial banking and real estate sectors.
 Qatar's gross government debt has increased materially in recent years with the indebtedness of state-owned enterprises representing a sizeable contingent liability which may reduce the Government's ability to intervene in support of the domestic banking sector in a stressed scenario.
+During 2021 and as the date of this base prospectus, Brent Oil has averaged U.S.\$70 per barrel while currently trading at U.S.\$ 78.50 per barrel, this versus the State of Qatar budget of U.S.\$40 per barrel.
+The Japan Korean LNG Marker has averaged U.S.\$14.81 while trading at U.S.\$34.25, due to the supply/ demand disruption caused by the global economy's revival post COVID-19.

 The Bank's financial performance has remained and will remain closely linked to the rate of economic growth of Qatar and the other GCC countries in which the Group operates.
-Any deterioration in economic conditions in Qatar or the GCC due to further deterioration in oil and gas prices or related industries or due to other factors, could materially adversely affect the Bank's business, prospects, financial condition, cash flow and results of operations as well as those of many of the Bank's borrowers and contractual counterparties.
+Any deterioration in economic conditions in Qatar or the GCC due to a deterioration in oil and gas prices or related industries or due to other factors, could materially adversely affect the Bank's business, prospects, financial condition, cash flow and results of operations as well as those of many of the Bank's borrowers and contractual counterparties.

-The Bank's business may be adversely impacted by the Novel Coronavirus (COVID-19) pandemic
+The Bank's business may be adversely impacted by the Coronavirus (COVID-19) pandemic

-The World Health Organization declared the Novel Coronavirus (COVID-19) ("COVID-19") a global pandemic in March 2020.
+The World Health Organization declared the Coronavirus (COVID-19) ("COVID-19") a global pandemic in March 2020.
 The rapid spread of COVID-19 first identified in December 2019 has resulted in a rapid deterioration of the political, socio-economic and financial environment globally.
 The pandemic has also resulted in an economic downturn in countries in which the Group operates and the global economy more widely, as well as causing disruption to supply chains, lower equity market valuations, increased unemployment levels and increased volatility and declines in financial markets.